-At first glance, Travelers may seem like the easy choice: It’s one of the 10 largest auto insurers in the US and offers coverage in every state.
+At first glance, Travelers may seem like the easy choice for car insurance: It’s one of the 10 largest auto insurers in the US and offers coverage in every state.
 However, Metromile has a unique way to compete.
 It offers pay-by-mile insurance, so you may pay lower premiums if you drive very little.
 If you live in Metromile’s service area and are a generally safe or low-mileage driver, consider trying out this telematics coverage.
 Otherwise, Travelers is still a safe, trusted bet.

 Pay-by-mile coverage is a growing trend in the insurance industry, and MetroMile is at the forefront of the new wave.
 Being a young company, however, it currently only covers eight US states.
 Meanwhile, Travelers covers all 50 states.